fiercefire/Library-Website/_posts/2025-09-12-First-Library.md

       </figure>
       <figure>
             <img src="https://raw.githubusercontent.com/fiercefire/Blog-Assets/refs/heads/main/2025-09-12-First-Library/Alhambra-Exterior-2.png" alt="West Side Exterior View of the Alhambra Library">
             <figcaption>This is the exterior view of the west side of the Alhambra Library.
-The artwork on the underground parksing structure elevator and stairs is quite nice.
-Image taken from Google Steetview.</figcaption>
+The artwork on the underground parking structure, elevator and stairs is quite nice.
+Image taken from Google Streetview.</figcaption>
       </figure>
 </div>

 <br>

-As you can see from the two images the library has two floors.
+As you can see from the two images, the library has two floors.
 It even has a outdoor patio area which sadly is rarely open, if ever.
-The second floor also includes the non-fiction books, friends bookstore (it is so/so imo), plant swap area, lots of seating, printing area, and study rooms.
-To be honest, I am not super familiar with it anymore since I do not go to the library as often as I used to and they did some major reorganizing in recent years.
-A lot of computer were removed, the reference desk was moved, and various other things.
-I believe there is a conference room upstais as well.
+The second floor also includes the non-fiction books, the friends bookstore (it is so/so imo), a plant swap area, lots of seating, printing area, and study rooms.
+To be honest, I am not super familiar with it anymore, since I do not go to the library as often as I used to, and they did some major reorganizing in recent years.
+A lot of computers were removed, the reference desk was moved, and various other things.
+I believe there is a conference room upstairs as well.

 <br>

-Moving the first floor which has quite a lot going on.
+Moving to the first floor, which has quite a lot going on.
 We have the circulation desk across from the adult computer area.
-The adult area occupies about half of the first floor and in addition to the computers there are fiction books, large print books, newspapers, and foreign language books.
-I cannot think of the languages off the top of my head but I will update this post if I remember to go and look.
-Near the west entrance there is the passport processing area whcih moved out of an office by the east entrance for some reason.
-Oh and I almost forgot the self checkout machines by the circulation desk, which are fairly new.
+The adult area occupies about half of the first floor and, in addition to the computers, there are fiction books, large print books, newspapers, and foreign language books.
+I cannot think of the languages off the top of my head, but I will update this post if I remember to go and look.
+Near the west entrance there is the passport processing area which moved out of an office by the east entrance for some reason.
+Oh! and I almost forgot the self-checkout machines by the circulation desk, which are fairly new.
 Moving to the next area by the circulation desk is the teen area.
-I have not been into the teen area in many years now, but it is not really an enclosed space so it is pretty easy to observe the space.
+I have not been into the teen area in many years now, but it is not really an enclosed space, so it is pretty easy to observe the space.
 There is a wall of computers which I now am not quite sure it there anymore.
-And a honestly pretty small collection of YA books.
+And honestly a pretty small collection of YA books.
 The manga section has quite a nice selection.
-Overall I think the library is a nice selction, physcially at least I rarely interact with e-book services.
-Aside from the seating areas, study rooms, printers, new books area, event bulletin, and confernce room (event area).
-The final area is the children's sections.
+Overall, I think the library is a nice selection, physcially, at least, I rarely interact with e-book services.
+Aside from the seating areas, study rooms, printers, new book area, event bulletin, and conference room (event area).
+The final area is the children's section.
 It's quite large and very much its own enclosed area.
-I am not familiar with how it looks anymore, but spend many many hours as a kid in the children's section reading and using the computers. in fact I used them so much as a kid and a teen that I have my library number memorized.
+I am not familiar with how it looks anymore, but I spent many, many hours as a kid in the children's section reading and using the computers.
+In fact I used them so much as a kid and a teen that I have my library number memorized.

 <br>

 I didn't structure that very well lol, hopefully you got a good idea of the space.
 I will yoink the map from Google Maps to better visualize the space.
-It's very cool that Google Maps maps out the inside of the building.
+It's very cool that Google Maps, maps out the inside of the building.

 <br>

-Oh and of course I cannot forget the little community gardens the library has set up outside of the library.
+Oh, and of course, I cannot forget the little community gardens the library has set up outside the library.
 It is very new and not something I know very much about.
 There are also benches outside along with book return boxes.

 <br>